 Metcalf Bottoms Swimming Area

 This picnic area located between Gatlinburg and Townsend offers great access to the Little Greenbrier River.
 Several shallow swimming holes are scattered along this picnic area.
-This is a perfect spot to throw a tube water and relax.
-It’s also the perfect swimming area to have a nice picnic.
+The area is wide and makes for a perfect spot to throw a tube into the water and relax.
+It’s also the perfect swimming area to have a nice picnic, with many tables sitting along the water.

 Directions: Take US-441 into the park.
 At the Sugarlands Visitor Center turn right onto Little River Rd. toward Elkmont.
 Travel about six miles to the Metcalf Bottoms picnic area on the right.